 Sami Corne – Administrator

 Sami grew up skiing & racing in Thredbo, Australia.
 Most recently she had the opportunity to spend 2 months working at the Pyeongchang Olympics & Paralympics in South Korea as a National Technical Official where she worked on the venue for the tech events.
 Prior to this, she coached in Switzerland for World Ski Connection as well as the Cardrona Alpine Ski Team.
 She has spent the last 11 years chasing the winters between Australia, New Zealand, Europe and Asia & is looking forward to working this year for CAST again as the Alpine Administrator.

 Jonny calls Wanaka home & is Cardrona’s most experienced & longest-serving coach.
 He spends most of the year away, travelling & racing with his athletes.
-He has vast amounts of experience – as well as being a former coach for the Great Britain Women’s team, he has been a four-time World Championship coach, a nine-time Junior World Championship Team Captain & was New Zealand’s Alpine coach at the inaugural Youth Olympic Games.
+He has vast amounts of experience – as well as being a former coach for the Great Britain Women’s team, he has been a five-time World Championship coach, a nine-time Junior World Championship Team Captain & was New Zealand’s Alpine coach at the inaugural Youth Olympic Games.

 Jonny's most recent achievements include coaching Piera Hudson to earn New Zealand's first World Cup points in 15 years in Killington.
-Holding a Bachelor degree in Sport Science, as well being a World Cup accredited ski coach, Jonny has coached athletes to World Championship top 25 results, Olympic selections, Nor-am victories & European Cup top 10’s.
+Holding a Bachelor degree in Sport Science, as well being a World Cup accredited ski coach, he has coached athletes to World Championship top 25 results, Olympic selections, Nor-am victories & European Cup top 10’s.
 Jonny loves the challenge that goes with ski racing & believes that an individualised approach to technical, mental & physical training, as well as equipment setup, are the most important elements for ski racing success.